 Our community coordinator, Yvette Williams, is working with the council to help local communities eradicate yellow crazy ants, which have been present in Nome, just south of Townsville, since 2008.

-The ants had not only infested local bushland but were invading people’s homes.
-Nome lies close to the Mt Elliot section of Bowling Green Bay National Park, which is home to many threatened species, including northern quolls, the black-throated finch and Mount Elliot mulch-skink.
+Nome lies close to the Mt Elliot section of Bowling Green Bay National Park, which is home to many threatened species, including the northern quoll, black-throated finch and Mount Elliot mulch-skink.
 The ants have also invaded people’s homes.

-Eradication work has only just begin, and over the next two years the project will need more people on the ground carrying out follow-up baiting, surveying and monitoring if we are to successfully eradicate yellow crazy ants from the area.
+Eradication work has only just begun, and over the next two years the project will need more people on the ground to carry out follow-up baiting, surveying and monitoring.

 - The Townsville Yellow Crazy Ant Community Taskforce project is supported by the Queensland Government’s Community Sustainability Action grant program.